catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/rul/adoption-view/architecture.md

 - **data provider** (OEM, provider of usage data)
 - **RuL service provider** (a component supplier, e.g. a gearbox supplier)

-One of the specal cases would be that the data provider is also the RuL consumer and/or RuL service provider and/or skill provider.
+One of the special cases would be that the data provider is also the RuL consumer and/or RuL service provider and/or skill provider.

 ## DETAILED ARCHITECTURE